About Your Credit Score

-Fair Isaac and Company developed the original FICO score to assess creditworthines.
-You can find out more about FICO here.
+Fair Isaac and Company formulated the original FICO score to assess creditworthines.
+You can learn more about FICO here.

-Credit scores only assess the info contained in your credit reports.
-They never consider your income, savings, amount of down payment, or personal factors like sex race, nationality or marital status.
+Your credit score comes from your history of repayment.
+They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
-Credit scoring was developed as a way to take into account solely that which was relevant to a borrower's likelihood to repay the lender.
+"Profiling" was as bad a word when these scores were invented as it is now.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering any other irrelevant factors.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih positive and negative items in your credit report.
-Late payments will lower your credit score, but consistently making future payments on time will improve your score.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
+Your score considers both positive and negative information in your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.

-Ashok Lakshmanan can answer questions about credit reports and many others.
-Call us at 630-717-3600.
+At Ashok Lakshmanan, we answer questions about Credit reports every day.
+Give us a call at 630-717-3600.